noorjotk/local-rag-engine/README.md

 - Pre-download the embedding model (`BAAI/bge-large-en-v1.5`)
 - Pull and load the LLM model (`phi3:3.8b-mini-128k-instruct-q4_0`)
 - Set up Qdrant vector database
-- This may take 5-10 minutes(or less) depending on your internet connection
+- This may take 10-15 minutes(or less/more) depending on your internet connection

 ### 3. Monitor Startup Progress
 You'll see logs indicating the startup process: